 We support patients living at home through our specialist nursing service , social groups and day hospices in Weymouth, Dorchester and Shaftesbury.
 People needing in-patient services come to Joseph Weld Hospice in Dorchester for symptom control, respite or end of life care.

 We use doctors, nurses, physiotherapists, occupational therapists, a chaplain, complementary therapists, art and music therapists, social workers, bereavement workers and over 250 patient care volunteers to do our work.

-We are governed by a Board of Trustees headed by Stephen Baynard and supported by an Advisory Council.
+We are governed by a Board of Trustees headed by Stephen Baynard and supported by a Forum of Advisors.
 The Care Quality Commission regulates our services and the Charity Commission and Companies House regulate our business.

 We were originally three charities, CancerCare Dorset (formerly West Dorset Macmillan Service), Joseph Weld Hospice and Trimar Hospice.
 The services merged between 2003-2004 to form Weldmar Hospicecare Trust.

 Our funds come from legacies, our Friends of Weldmar Hospicecare Trust fundraising activities, community fundraising, major events, our chain of shops and our investments.
 The NHS also funds a small proportion of our services

 * the care needed to manage symptoms which are very complex.

 Weldmar Hospicecare Trust is a company limited by guarantee and not having a share capital